Coup D'etat (band)

-Coup D'Etat was a New Zealand band active between 1980 and 1982.
+Coup D'État was a New Zealand band active between 1980 and 1982.
 Members included Harry Lyon, previously (and subsequently) of Hello Sailor, Jan Preston and Neil Hannan of Red Mole, and drummer Paul Dunningham.
 Originally, Preston and Hannan were members of the band Wolfgang with drummer Steve Osborne.
-Harry Lyon joined the band, which was then re-named Coup D'Etat.
+Harry Lyon joined the band, which was then renamed Coup D'État.

 History

 The band is best known for their New Zealand top ten hit "Doctor I Like Your Medicine" (written and sung by Lyon), which won Single of the Year at the 1981 New Zealand Music Awards.

-Neither their first single "No Music On My Radio" (sung by Preston), nor later single "Permanent Hire" (sung by Lyon) equalled the success of "Doctor I Like Your Medicine".
+Neither their first single "No Music on My Radio" (sung by Preston), nor later single "Permanent Hire" (sung by Lyon) equalled the success of "Doctor I Like Your Medicine".
 Their self-titled album, released in 1981, reached 14 in the national charts.

 Preston left the band in 1981.
 The band reformed with a new lineup in 1982, but soon afterwards broke up permanently.